 The most common background checks undertaken are of educational qualifications.
 The employee must consent to this and the employer (or an outsourced provider) will then write to the relevant institution requesting confirmation.
 The institution may charge a fee for providing this information.
 Most institutions have a procedure in place in this regard.

 Is there a national minimum wage and, if so, what is it?

 There is no national minimum wage.
 However, the central and state governments can issue notifications on minimum wages in specific industries.
 The federal government has set the recommended minimum wage to Rs160 per day and advised state governments to implement the same.

 Are there restrictions on working hours?

-By and large, working up to nine hours a day is permitted.
-There are laws that restrict women from working at night.
+By and large, working up to nine hours a day is permitted, with a weekly limit of 48 hours.
+There are laws that restrict women from working at night (between 8:00pm and 6:00am).
 Some states also have a maximum number of hours of overtime that can be worked.

 Hours and overtime

 What are the requirements for meal and rest breaks?

 Most state laws provide for a break of 30 to 60 minutes after four to five hours of work.
 In practice, it is typical to provide a one-hour lunch break in an eight-hour day.